codefresh-io/docs.codefresh.io/_docs/integrations/jira.md

   - /docs/integrations/jira-integration-1/
 toc: true
 ---
+Codefresh integrates with Jira in several ways, both to pull information from Jira to Codefresh for enriched images, and to push information from Codefresh to Jira for notifications in Jira.
-Codefresh integrates with Jira in several ways.
-This article describes how set up the integration with Jira for the highest visibility into your CD deployments.
+This article describes how set up the integration with Jira for the highest visibility into your CD deployments with image enrichment.
+For information on Jira integration for notifications, see [Jira notification integrations for pipelines]({{site.baseurl}}/docs/integrations/jira/).

-Once you set up the integration, you can reference it in your pipeline through a custom or Marketplace step p
+Once you set up the Jira integration for pipelines, you can reference it in your pipeline through a custom or Marketplace step p

-**What are the benefits of Jira integration in Codefresh pipelines?**
+**What are the benefits of integrating with Jira in Codefresh pipelines?**
 * Auotmated authentication
-  When set up, you can reference the specific Jira integration in the pipeline by name and Codefresh will automatically retrieve the integration credentials for authentication.
+  When set up, you can reference the specific Jira integration in the pipeline by name, and Codefresh will automatically retrieve the integration credentials for authentication.
   There is no need to repeatedly define authentication credentials.

 * Image enrichment